deek121477/Getting-Started-with-Open-Source/README.md

 You can refer to the following websites to find a project that you can contribute to:
 1. https://github.com/collections/choosing-projects
 2. https://hacktoberfest.digitalocean.com/
-        Go to Resources -> There you can find tutorials and other material to help beginners get started with github and open source contributions.
+        Go to Resources -> There you will find so many tutorials and other material to help beginners get started with github and open source contributions.
         You can contribute to any of the issues in Hacktoberfest  labelled as hacktoberfest on GitHub between 1 to 31st October.
 There are many good issues for first    timers also.

 3. https://up-for-grabs.net/#/